cchristian77/coupon-be/README.md

 Coupon API is a robust backend service designed to facilitate coupon management and claim process.
 This system provides RESTful API endpoints which enables efficient functionalities, utilizing Go and PostgreSQL for reliable data storage.
 The study case is to **solve race condition when concurrent users try to claim a single coupon with a limited quota**.
-P{lease check the documentation directory for the detailed solution.

 ### Technology
 1. Backend: Go v1.24.10